robbytables/bug-free-invention/unit-1-variables/instructor-resources/01-welcome/01-welcome-slides.md

 ## Course Materials

 {Instructor note: This is your call!
-Choose ONE of the below}.
+Choose ONE of the below}.i

-- Lessons for the day will be linked at the beginning of the day. or
-- Lessons for the course will can be viewed here - don't go too far ahead! or
 - Each lesson will be shared before the lesson.
+- Materials may be shared in advance or after class to supplement, links will be shared via Slack.

 The lessons are interactive to give as much programming practice as possible, so be sure you get the links and follow along!